 The learning and assessment focus emphasises technology as a human activity that exercises design and creativity with knowledge of resources in particular contexts.
 Children are expected to demonstrate their knowledge and understanding through the ways of working.
 They should design and produce products, evaluate the associated outcomes, and reflect on their learning.

 The ways of working reflect technology process/practice through analysing needs, communicating and implementing designs with attention to management issues such as safety, evaluating outcomes and reflecting on learning.

 Knowledge and understanding incorporate the ideas around technology as a human activity, responding to needs and wants in a particular context, and using resources of information, materials and systems to produce outcomes.

 Australian Curriculum: Technologies

 The Australian Commonwealth and State governments have agreed to work toward introducing a national curriculum.
-The Australian Curriculum: Technologies is being developed by the Australian Curriculum, Assessment and Reporting Authority in the third phase of the national curriculum implementation.
-The Australian Curriculum: Technologies is now available in draft form from the Australian curriculum Consultation site.
+The Australian Curriculum: Technologies was listed for development by the Australian Curriculum, Assessment and Reporting Authority in the third phase of the national curriculum implementation.
+The Australian Curriculum: Technologies was prepared for consultation early in 2013 and was expected to be implemented from 2014.
+It has been revised and approved through all ACARA process but, at the time of writing, had not yet received final ministerial endorsement.
+It has been made available on the ACARA website with the status, "Available for use; awaiting final endorsement".
 The Technologies area is being treated as two separate subjects - Design and Technologies and Digital Technologies.

 The first of the two subjects, Design and Technologies, corresponds broadly to the 2003 Queensland technology education curriculum.
 It emphasises the general educational value of technology with a focus on developing preferred futures.
 There is a continued emphasis on technology practice, and tools and equipment are added for consideration with materials, information and systems.